gilbertlei/gilbertlei.github.io/_posts/2019-02-12-git-basics.md

 `git push`
 * If your collaborators make some changes to the master branch and you want to incorporate all the changes to your local branch, you should use below command:
 `git pull origin master`
+* If you made some change on a local branch and decided you want to discard the change:
+`git checkout -- filename`
 * For a branch that has been pushed and merged into master, you can delete it:
 `git branch -d BRANCH_NAME`